 Try not to overload with work: Working more than 40 hours a day increases the chance of hypertension.

 Make an appointment with our doctors or elsewhere to have your blood pressure checked, in case you think or are suffering from this medical condition.
-It is important to visit our website for well woman check up and consult with a gynaecologist to know about your health rather than developing any serious condition in future.
+So it is important to do a well woman health check up to know about your health rather than developing any serious condition in future.